 Art meets history in Antarctica

-The Princess Elisabeth Antarctica expects to welcome a unique visitor to the station towards the end of the season: playwright Emmanuel de Candido.
-He happens to be the grandson of Guido Derom, an aviator who lead the last Belgian Antarctic expedition in 1960 - 1961 to Belgium’s first Antarctic research station, the King Baudouin, right before it closed down.
+The Princess Elisabeth Antarctica expects to welcome a unique visitor to the station towards the end of the season: playwright Emmanuel De Candido.
+He happens to be the son of Guido Derom, an aviator who lead the last Belgian Antarctic expedition in 1960 - 1961 to Belgium’s first Antarctic research station, the King Baudouin, right before it closed down.

-We expect to hear more from him after he arrives at the station.
+We expect to hear more from him about his experiecnes at the station.

 More to come